Vyral/sharad-gupta/_posts/2020-07-07-a-very-personal-message.md

 {% include pullquote.html %}

 Social support is one of the most important contributors to a higher quality of life, health, and wellness for seniors.
-This is why Bay Area Older Adults focuses on improving their social well being.&nbsp;
+This is why Bay Area Older Adults focuses on improving their social well-being.&nbsp;

 This year, we are on a mission to raise $50,000 for Bay Area Older Adults. **A portion of our fees from every sale goes toward the cause.** You can help us achieve these goals by providing us referrals for your family, friends, or neighbors who may be interested in buying, selling, or investing in real estate.
 We need your help because referrals are the lifeblood of our business.&nbsp;

-Only with your help can we keep building the business and consistently provide the level of service that ensures our clients are always completely satisfied. **We sincerely hope you will tell your friends, family, neighbors, and coworkers about our worthy cause the next time they’re considering a move.** Not only will they get the award-winning service that we are known for, but also a solid portion of our income will go towards a very worthy cause.
+Only with your help can we keep building the business and consistently provide the level of service that ensures our clients are always completely satisfied. **We sincerely hope you will tell your friends, family, neighbors, and coworkers about our worthy cause the next time they’re considering a move.** Not only will they get the award-winning service that we are known for, but also a solid portion of our income will go toward a very worthy cause.
 I invite you to visit our [website](https://www.bayareahothomedeals.com/referrals_help_older_adults?src=referralshelpelders.com){: target="_blank"}, where you can check out the great work they are doing in our community.

 If you have any other real estate questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.